S0nFra/AirMouse/README.md

 ## How to Run
-It's necessary to clone the repository in the STM32ClubeIDE and run the project.
+It's necessary to clone the repository in the STM32CubeIDE and run the project.
+On PC side, you can run the command executor with the following commang: `sudo ./commandScript.sh`.
+After that, the commands received from the serial port are executed (note that in the script the default serial port is /dev/ttyACM0 , you can modify it by inserting the correct serial port detected in your PC for STM32).

+You can also execute the mouse commands by opening a Linux terminal and executing the following commands:
+1.	`sudo bash`
+2.	`exec<>/dev/ttyACM0`